SRGSSR/pillarbox-android/pillarbox-cast/docs/README.md

 [CastPlayerSynchronizer][ch.srgssr.pillarbox.cast.CastPlayerSynchronizer] provide an easy to use local to remote management that synchronized player state when needed.

-When using [CastPlayerSynchronizer][ch.srgssr.pillarbox.cast.CastPlayerSynchronizer] state transition is handeled when it is needed.
+When using [CastPlayerSynchronizer][ch.srgssr.pillarbox.cast.CastPlayerSynchronizer] state transition is handled when it is needed.
 By default the following states are synchronized:
 - MediaItems
 - Playback position
 - Repeat mode